KK-like relations of $\alpha^{\prime}$ corrections to disk amplitudes: Abstract

-The evidence for the descent algebra decomposition of KK-like relations in \AYMlike\ was collected from explicit calculations of $A_{\z_2^n\zeta_M}(\g_{1|P_1, \ldots,P_k})$ for various compositions $p=(p_1, \ldots,p_k)\models n-1$ with $\len{P_i}=p_i$.
-The results are summarized in Table 1\foot{The data in Table 1 was collected using the $\ap$ corrections to disk amplitudes obtained in \refs{\MSSI,\MSSII,\drinfeld,\BGap} (see also \refs{\medina,\oprisa,\multigluon,\ragoucy} and references therein for earlier work),}.
-The number of checks of $A_{\z_2^m\z_M}(\g_{1|P_1, \ldots,P_k})$ at $n$ points would appear to grow exponentially, but luckily a vanishing outcome was observed to depend only on the number of parts $k$ of the composition, independently of $n$ (with data up to $n=8$).
+The evidence for the descent algebra decomposition of KK-like relations in \AYMlike\ was collected from explicit calculations of $A_{\z_2^n\z_M}(\g_{1|P_1, \ldots,P_k})$ for various compositions $p=(p_1, \ldots,p_k)\models n-1$ with $\len{P_i}=p_i$.
+The results are summarized in Table 1\foot{This data was collected using the $\ap$ corrections to disk amplitudes obtained in \refs{\MSSI,\MSSII,\drinfeld,\BGap} (see also \refs{\medina,\oprisa,\multigluon,\ragoucy} and references therein for earlier work and \datamine\ for a discussion on MZVs).}.
+The number of checks of $A_{\z_2^m\z_M}(\g_{1|P_1, \ldots,P_k})$ at $n$ points would appear to grow rapidly, but luckily a vanishing outcome was observed to depend only on the number of parts $k$ of the composition, independently of $n$ (with data up to $n=8$).
 Thus it suffices to test the single case $k=n{-}1$ for each additional external leg.
 Since $\g_{1|2,3, \ldots,n} = 1.(2\shuffle 3\shuffle \ldots \shuffle n)$ by \gammacIp, we get a sum over all cyclic orderings of the $n$-point string disk amplitude \AstringP, leading to the $\ap$-corrected abelian $Z$-theory amplitudes $\Astring(\g_{1|2,3, \ldots,n}) \sim A^{\rm NLSM}(1,2, \ldots,n)$ of \refs{\NLSM,\semiZ}.
 As a consistency check, the proof \propeven\ implying that $A_{\z_2^m\z_M}(\g_{1|2, \ldots,k})$ vanishes when $k$ is even (so $n$ is odd) agrees with the vanishing of NLSM odd-point amplitudes.

 \newsubsec\AFqsec The field-theory and $\ap^2$ corrections

 The SYM amplitudes are computed in pure spinor superspace from the expression $ M_1E_P$, where $E_P$ is a superfield satisfying the same shuffle symmetry $E_{R\shuffle S}=0$ for $R,S\neq\emptyset$ of the standard Berends-Giele current $J^m_P$ \refs{\bgsym,\Gauge}.
 The $A_{\z_2}$ amplitudes \greenteight\ can be computed in pure spinor superspace \oneloopbb\ using BRST-closed combinations of superfields $C_{1|X,Y,Z}$ symmetric under exchanges of any pairs $X\leftrightarrow Y,Z$ and satisfying $C_{1|R\shuffle S,Y,Z} = 0$ for $R,S\neq\emptyset$.
 For convenience, define the BRST-closed combination $C_{1|P} := M_1 E_P$ so that\foot{The angular brackets $\langle \ldots\rangle$ denotes the pure spinor zero-mode integration of \psf, but it plays no role in the subsequent discussions.} \eqnn\AymC \eqnn\Afq